-From costs to features, capacity for growth to ease of use, there are many factors that you can take into consideration when deciding on the eCommerce inventory management software for you.
+From costs to features, capacity for growth to ease of use, there are many factors you can consider when deciding on the eCommerce inventory management software for you.

-There are many eCommerce inventory management software platforms out on the market, so it can be a bit daunting having to choose.
+Many eCommerce inventory management software platforms are out on the market, so choosing can be a bit daunting.
 Here are our top picks!

-Dear Systems is a great tool for when you want to sell and manage your products over multiple sales channels.
-It is a system that has small businesses in mind and handles all things from manufacturing, purchasing, sales, accounting, and inventory management in one tidily integrated bundle.
+Dear Systems is a great tool for selling and managing your products over multiple sales channels.
+It is a system with small businesses in mind and handles everything from manufacturing, purchasing, sales, accounting, and inventory management in one tidily integrated bundle.

-This tool is also great for multi-warehouse eCommerce inventory management, and is capable of automating the entire inventory management process!
-As an added plus, it has a diverse set of integrations including Shopify, eBay, and more.
-The platform is easy to use with its convenient layout, but be aware that Dear Systems isn’t the most affordable option out there.
+This tool is also great for multi-warehouse eCommerce inventory management and can automate the entire process!
+As an added plus, it has a diverse set of integrations, including Shopify, eBay, and more.
+With its convenient layout, the platform is easy to use, but be aware that Dear Systems isn’t the most affordable option.

-If dropshipping is more your route, then Ordoro might be the perfect match for you.
-When it comes to eCommerce inventory management, Ordoro offers tools like the option to batch-print shipping labels, assigning barcodes to SKUs, and issuing unique purchase orders when your product levels start to deplete.
+If dropshipping is your route, Ordoro might be your perfect match.
+Regarding eCommerce inventory management, Ordoro offers tools like batch-print shipping labels, assigning barcodes to SKUs, and issuing unique purchase orders when your product levels start to deplete.
 It will automatically sync and track your inventory updates and even find you the best bargain shipping rates with the help of USPS discounts!

-Ordoro supports the routing of dropshipping requests for vendors, and lets drop shippers fulfill their orders using a unique vendor portal, making it an extra useful tool for businesses who deal with dropshipping.
+Ordoro supports the routing of dropshipping requests for vendors and lets drop shippers fulfill eCommerce orders using a unique vendor portal, making it an extra useful tool for businesses that deal with drop shipping.

-If you want to dip your toes in before actually committing, then you may want to take advantage of Veeqo’s free trial to start off!
-This eCommerce inventory management software delivers some pretty impressive inventory control, shipping for online brands, and support for up to 21 different shipping order integrations.
+If you want to dip your toes in before committing, you may want to take advantage of Veeqo’s free trial to start off!
+This eCommerce inventory management software delivers some pretty impressive inventory control, shipping for online brands, and support for up to 21 shipping order integrations.

-Veeqo has support for multiple warehouses, returns, and wholesale orders and can offer you in-depth reports.
+Veeqo supports multiple warehouses, returns, and wholesale orders and can offer in-depth reports.
 It also has special features for picking and packing, including barcode scanner picking.

-If you are looking for an affordable multi-channel inventory management platform with a friendly user-friendly back end and stellar customer support team, the Veeqo might be the choice for you.
+If you are looking for an affordable multi-channel inventory management platform with a friendly, user-friendly back end and stellar customer support team, the Veeqo might be your choice.